)

 Week Two Reflection: Amy Keller

 Amy Keller resides in the United States, and was a member of the Mercy Emerging Leaders Fellowship (Cohort 1), Mercy Volunteer Corps (2011-2012), and is a current Mercy Associate.
 She is pursuing her Masters in Organizational Leadership with a concentration in Negotiation and Conflict Resolution at Creighton University, where she works.
-In her reflection for the scond week of Lent she says that justice in the world cannot be limited to only one mountain or location.
+In her reflection for the second week of Lent she says that justice in the world cannot be limited to only one mountain or location.

-Click here for her reflection which is in text format.
+Click here for her reflection.

 Week One Reflection: Michelle Gorman RSM